stoplightio/spectral/docs/rulesets.md

 }
 ```

-While running it with this object will succeed:
+While running it with this object, it will succeed:

 ```json
 {